poconnor-pilz/mgrpc-java/transport.md

 There was some other answer saying that the transport is tied to the semantics of http/2 and is byte based not message based.
 So if your underlying protocol does not match this then don't use transport.

-The next level up is to use the Channel interface
+The value level up is to use the Channel interface

 ## Protcol buffers RPC
-The next level up from that again is to use protocol buffer RPC.
+The value level up from that again is to use protocol buffer RPC.
 You just modify the protocol buffer compiler to generate your own proxy and stub
 See the two links in the answer to this question https://stackoverflow.com/questions/59616929/how-can-i-write-my-own-rpc-implementation-for-protocol-buffers-utilizing-zeromq